bcgsc/ntLink/README.md

 # ntLink
-Long read assembly scaffolder using minimizers
+Long-read genome assembly scaffolder using minimizers

 ## Description of the algorithm
 ntLink uses minimizers to perform a lightweight mapping between the input target assembly and the supplied long reads.
-These long read mappings are then used as evidence to orient and order the input target assembly contigs.
+These long-read mappings are then used as evidence to orient and order the output scaffolds.

 ### General steps in the algorithm:
 1. Compute ordered minimizer sketches of the input target assembly and long reads
-2. Use minimizers to map long reads to the target assembly contigs
+2. Use minimizers to map the long reads to the target assembly contigs
-3. Find contig pairs, where joins are suggested by the long read mapping evidence
+3. Find contig pairs, where joins are suggested by the long-read mapping evidence
-4. Output a scaffold graph, where the nodes are contigs and the edges are joins suggested by the long read data
+4. Output a scaffold graph, where the nodes are oriented contigs and the edges are joins suggested by the long read data
-5. Scaffold the assembly using the scaffold graph with `abyss-scaffold`
+5. Traverse the scaffold graph using `abyss-scaffold` to output the final scaffolds

 ## Credits
 Concept: Rene Warren and Lauren Coombe